-E&O policies provide coverage for claims arising out of the rendering of professional services.139 Such policies may provide insurance for data breaches or privacy-related claims that arise from the "rendering of services" so long as policy definitions and exclusions do not preclude coverage for losses relating to such breaches or Internet-related services.140 E&O policies designed for medical professionals or health
+E&O policies provide coverage for claims arising out of the rendering of professional services.
+Such policies may provide insurance for data breaches or privacy-related claims that arise from the "rendering of services" so long as policy definitions and exclusions do not preclude coverage for losses relating to privacy breaches or Internet-related services.
+E&O policies designed for medical